Characters: Dragon Age II – Hawke Estate

-- Thousand-Yard Stare: Hawke sports one after his mother's death.
+- Thousand-Yard Stare: Hawke sports one after their mother's death.

 - Trickster Mentor: Snarky!Hawke is implied to do this to Carver, trying to stop him being so uptight and push him to prove them wrong.

-- ‹bermensch: Can be played heroically or anti-heroically, but his/her actions change Thedas forever.
+- Übermensch: Can be played heroically or anti-heroically, but their actions change Thedas forever.

 - On the other hand, it's very clear that, in the end, Hawke had very little actual effect on major events.
-No matter what, no matter s/he tries to do, everything pretty much ends up exactly the same by the end, except with one flawed group or the other having a little more influence.
+No matter what s/he tries to do, everything pretty much ends up exactly the same by the end, except with one flawed group or the other having a little more influence.

 - Uncle Pennybags: After Hawke regains the family fortune, they use it to help the poor and downtrodden in Kirkwall.
 See Benevolent Boss.

-- Uptown Girl / Guy: Hawke starts out as a refugee with nothing but the clothes and weapons on their back, but by Act II they've become this for any romance besides Sebastian.
+- Uptown Girl: Hawke starts out as a refugee with nothing but the clothes and weapons on their back, but by Act II they've become this for any romance besides Sebastian.
 Hawke's Hightown neighbors are particularly scandalized if Merrill moves into the estate.